heatingup/climate_change/README.md

 # Heating Up

-Our goal is to use clustering techniques and visualization to analyze and present global warming data in a more detailed manner than just "the world is getting hot."
+Our goal is to use time series analysis to quantify the effects of global warming and predict future temperatures.

 ## Contributors